HastingsGreer/blog/HatTile.md

     hats_with_point[loc] += [hat_index]
 ```

-Now, we are ready do create a tiling with Z3.
+Now, we are ready to create a tiling with Z3.
 I tell Z3 to keep track of a boolean value for each possible location
 for a hat tile.

 ```python